Can See 20/20 but still struggle with your vision??

 What is Vision Therapy?

-Also called neuro-visual rehabilitation, vision therapy helps those who struggle with how their eyes track and team together.
+Optometric Vision Therapy helps to improve your functional vision, or improve how your eyes track, focus, and team together, or how your brain processes the visual information it receives.
 It is comprised of many different types of prescribed activities to treat visual dysfunctions.
-Over time, the brain develops new neuro-visual (brain-eye) pathways - this allows the visual system to operate with improved visual function, efficiency, and control... and all this leads to less effort, less strain, less symptoms, and happy patients!
+Over time, the brain develops new neuro-visual (brain-eye) pathways - this allows the visual system to operate with improved visual function, efficiency, and control... and all this leads to less effort, less strain, less symptoms, improved performance, and happy patients!

 See words coming in and out of focus?